 Gabby Petito's parents reach deal with parents of Brian Laundrie in civil lawsuit

-The parents of Gabby Petito have reached an agreement with Brian Laundrie's parents to resolve a civil lawsuit and avoid a trial, an attorney for the Laundrie family confirmed Wednesday.
+The parents of Gabby Petito have reached an agreement with Brian Laundrie's parents to resolve a civil lawsuit and avoid a trial, the families' attorneys confirmed Wednesday.

+Petito's parents and their attorney said in a statement that "all parties reluctantly agreed" to the confidential terms "to avoid further legal expenses and prolonged personal conflict.
+Our hope is to close this chapter of our lives to allow us to move on and continue to honor the legacy of our beautiful daughter, Gabby."

 The Petitos and Laundries had previously settled a separate wrongful death lawsuit for $3 million.